 You can lightly fork your soil to make sure it’s not compacted.
 If you have problems with compacted soil, you need to mulch heavily with either compost, wood chips or mulch, especially in winter.

 I don’t recommend roto-tilling as it can cause damage to soil tilth, bring up weed seeds and is extra work.
+The no-dig or no-till gardening technique is much easier.

 Once the soil is loose, I use a garden rake to flatten the surface and break up any clods of soil.
 I’ve found with the Seeding Square that any unevenness in the surface or large chunks of organic material that has not yet decomposed, causes issues with pressing down the Seeding Square to make it’s square impression.